What is Chagas disease?

 - Rapid heart rate

-This is especially the case if you have recently been to Central or South America.
+This is especially the case if you have recently been to rural Latin America.

 Key points about Chagas disease